 WorkInTexas.com Case Notes

 Some criteria allow for staff determination through informal means such as observation or interview.
-Where WorkInTexas.com Case Notes is included in an acceptable documentation list it indicates that this may be used as a sole source verification for that characteristic.
+If WorkInTexas.com Case Notes is included as an acceptable documentation list, then the notes may be used as a sole source of verification for that characteristic.

 Note: Some criteria and verification methods may appear in WorkInTexas.com but are not included in the sample forms.
 These criteria are not required for eligibility determination.